Mesothelioma (Amendment) Bill [HL]

 Overview

 This bill amends the Mesothelioma Act 2014 to add a research supplement to the existing levy on insurers.
 This supplement will fund research into mesothelioma, a cancer caused by asbestos exposure.
-The supplement is capped at 1% of the existing levy.
+The amendment allows for up to 1% of the existing levy to be dedicated to this research.

 Description

 The Mesothelioma (Amendment) Bill modifies the 2014 Mesothelioma Act.
-It introduces a "research supplement" to the levy imposed on insurers.
-This supplement, capped at 1% of the existing levy amount, will specifically fund mesothelioma research.
-Regulations will determine the exact percentage and how the funds are distributed via grants or other financial assistance for research.
-The Secretary of State must consult insurers, medical charities, research foundations, and other relevant stakeholders before setting the regulations for this research supplement.
-The scheme administrator will be responsible for allocating the funds, potentially using other bodies to handle applications.
+It introduces a "research supplement" to the levy already imposed on insurers.
+This supplement, capped at 1% of the existing levy, will specifically fund mesothelioma research.
+Regulations will determine the exact percentage and the process for distributing these funds.
+The Secretary of State must consult with insurers, medical charities, research foundations, and other relevant stakeholders before setting these regulations.
+The scheme administrator will be responsible for allocating the research supplement, potentially using another body to manage applications.
+Funds can be held and invested before allocation.

 Government Spending